 I’ll start by sharing a list of things you shouldn’t use vinegar to clean (and why!) along with some helpful suggestions of what you could use instead.
-Then I’ll share an abbreviated list of things you can clean with vinegar (since an exhaustive list would take all day!)
-Hopefully when you’re finished reading, you’ll feel totally confident about using vinegar as your natural cleaner of choice! :-)
+Then I’ll share an abbreviated list of things you can clean with vinegar (since an exhaustive list would take all day!).
+When you are finished reading, I want you to feel totally confident about using vinegar as your natural cleaner of choice! :-)

-Vinegar makes a great cleaner because it’s acidic, which helps it to cut through tough grease, grime, and mineral deposits.
-But vinegar’s acidity can also damage certain surfaces, so it’s important to know which ones to avoid.
-Here’s a list of items to avoid when cleaning with vinegar, as well as details on what kinds of cleaners you can use instead!
+Vinegar makes a great cleaner because it is acidic, which allows it to cut through tough grease, grime, and mineral deposits.
+But vinegar’s acidity can also damage certain surfaces, so it is important to know which ones to avoid.
+Here is a list of items you never want to use vinegar on, as well as the cleaners you can use instead!

 - Hardwood floors